A computer toolkit is not complete without an assortment of cables and components.

 It is worth keeping in your computer toolkit a working traditional HDD for a desktop and laptop, and a portable HDD.
 Each are useful when getting a machine back up and running, and copying data from a failing HDD, for example.

 Try not to carry to many HDD's around with you.
-Although they are light individually, collectively, along with the rest of your equipment, can quickly make your computer toolkit heavy and difficult to transport.
+Although they are light individually, collectively, along with the rest of your equipment, they can quickly make your computer toolkit heavy and difficult to transport.

-There are lots of Power Supply Units (PSU) types and again come in all shapes and sizes.
+There are lots of Power Supply Units (PSU) types and again they come in all shapes and sizes.
 PSU's tend to be warhorses in that they don't tend to fail often.

 They also come a various types and quantities of connectors, and usually more connectors than what is used by a typical PC.
 For example:-